build-on-aws/bedrock-agent-txt2sql/README.md

 ![Create Function2](Streamlit_App/images/create_function2.png)

 - Copy the provided code from the [lambda_function.py](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/function/lambda_function.py) file into your Lambda function.
+Then, update the alias in the s3 output value in the python code.

-After, select the deploy button under "Code source" in the Lambda console.
+- After, select the deploy under "Code source" in the Lambda console.
 Review the code provided before moving to the next step.

 ![Lambda deploy](Streamlit_App/images/lambda_deploy.png)